-For the year 2021/22 key areas of focus for the organisation included:
+For the year 2022/23 key areas of focus for the organisation included:

-- Raised vital funds for the Gardens through appeals, fundraising events and building relationships with key donors - Ensured a broad variety of high-quality events and unique activities for our members and the public.
-This included the relaunch of the New Year's Eve Picnic, after the cancellation of the event for 2020-21. - Engaged our members and volunteers with high quality communications, including the production of The Gardens magazine - Maintained a vibrant volunteer program, despite long periods of inactivity due to health orders related to the COVID-19 pandemic. - Connected members, donors and the public through the sale by Growing Friends volunteers of plants propagated from the living collection of the Gardens - Held a series of signature exhibitions and other creative events that highlighted key aspects of the Gardens and our critical biodiversity - Built a strong working relationship with the Gardens and other key stakeholders, including our patron, Her Excellency Margaret Beazley, to further our impact and effectiveness in promoting and protecting the Gardens - Rebooted a review of the organisation's longer-term strategy - Ensured the safety and well-being of staff and volunteers while responding to the impacts of the COVID-19 pandemic.
+- Raised vital funds for the Gardens through appeals, fundraising events and building relationships with key donors and prospects. - Ensured a broad variety of high-quality events and unique activities for our members, donors and the public. - Engaged our members, donors and volunteers with high quality communications, including the production of The Gardens magazine. - Maintained a vibrant volunteer program. - Connected members, donors and the public through the sale by Growing Friends volunteers of plants propagated from the living collection of the Gardens. - Held a series of signature exhibitions and other creative events that highlighted key aspects of the Gardens and our critical biodiversity. - Built a strong working relationship with the Gardens and other key stakeholders, including our patron, Her Excellency Margaret Beazley, to further our impact and effectiveness in promoting and protecting the Gardens. - Finalised the organisation's 5-year strategy